Reusable-Scripts/Shell/README.md

 </Server>
 Here's how you can start in Linux (assuming your current directory is CATALINA_HOME):

  JAVA_OPTS="-Dport.shutdown=8005 -Dport.http=8080" bin/startup.sh
-In windows it should be smth like following:

-set "JAVA_OPTS=-Dport.shutdown=8005 -Dport.http=8080"
+In windows it should be something like following: set "JAVA_OPTS=-Dport.shutdown=8005 -Dport.http=8080" bin\startup.bat
-bin\startup.bat

 ==================================================================================